bluzky/salad_ui/README.md

     - nil or omitted: Uses the provided JavaScript (must be set up as described above).
     - String: Name of a custom event or JavaScript function to be called.
     - 1-arity function: Called with the selected theme as an argument.
-    - 0-arity function: Called without arguments; theme details are added to the returned JS commands.

 ### Examples